RTOG 1306 A RANDOMIZED PHASE II STUDY OF INDIVIDUALIZED COMBINED MODALITY THERAPY FOR STAGE III NON-SMALL CELL LUNG CANCER (NSCLC)

 * Whole body FDG-PET/CT (orbits to mid-thighs) within 30 days prior to registration; PET/CT

 must be negative for distant metastasis.

-* CT scan of the chest with contrast (unless medically contraindicated) within 30 days prior to
+* CT scan with contrast of the chest and upper abdomen to include liver and adrenals (unless medically contraindicated) within 30 days prior to registration;

 * MRI of the brain with contrast (or CT scan with contrast, if MRI medically contraindicated)

 3.1.10 Zubrod Performance Status 0-1 within 14 days prior to registration;

 3.1.12 CBC/differential obtained within 14 days prior to registration, with adequate bone marrow function